Down syndrome: Mechanism

 The extra genetic material present in Down syndrome results in overexpression of a portion of the 310 genes located on chromosome 21.
 This overexpression has been estimated at 50%, due to the third copy of the chromosome present.
 Some research has suggested the Down syndrome critical region is located at bands 21q22.1–q22.3, with this area including genes for the amyloid precursor protein, superoxide dismutase, and likely the ETS2 proto oncogene.
 Other research, however, has not confirmed these findings.
 MicroRNAs are also proposed to be involved.

 The dementia that occurs in Down syndrome is due to an excess of amyloid beta peptide produced in the brain and is similar to Alzheimer's disease, which also involves amyloid beta build-up.
 Amyloid beta is processed from amyloid precursor protein, the gene for which is located on chromosome 21.
 Senile plaques and neurofibrillary tangles are present in nearly all by 35 years of age, though dementia may not be present.
-Those with Down syndrome also lack a normal number of lymphocytes and produce less antibodies which contributes to their increased risk of infection.
+It is hypothesized that those with Down syndrome lack a normal number of lymphocytes and produce less antibodies which is said to present an increased risk of infection.

 Epigenetics

-Down syndrome is associated with an increased risk of many chronic diseases that are typically associated with older age such as Alzheimer's disease.
-The accelerated aging suggest that trisomy 21 increases the biological age of tissues, but molecular evidence for this hypothesis is sparse.
-According to a biomarker of tissue age known as epigenetic clock, trisomy 21 increases the age of blood and brain tissue (on average by 6.6 years).
+Down syndrome is associated with an increased risk of some chronic diseases that are typically associated with older age such as Alzheimer's disease.
+It is believed that accelerated aging occurs and increases the biological age of tissues, but molecular evidence for this hypothesis is sparse.
+According to a biomarker of tissue age known as epigenetic clock, it is hypothesized that trisomy 21 increases the age of blood and brain tissue (on average by 6.6 years).

 Diagnosis

-Before birth

-When screening tests predict a high possibility of Down syndrome, a more invasive diagnostic test (amniocentesis or chorionic villus sampling) is needed to confirm the diagnosis.
-The false-positive rate with screening is about 2–5% (see section Screening below).
-Amniocentesis and chorionic villus sampling are more reliable tests, but they increase the risk of miscarriage by between 0.5 and 1%.
-The risk of limb problems may be increased in the offspring if chorionic villus sampling is performed before 10 weeks.
-The risk from the procedure is greater the earlier it is performed, thus amniocentesis is not recommended before 15 weeks gestational age and chorionic villus sampling before 10 weeks gestational age.